apache/mynewt-core/docs/os/modules/mcumgr/mcumgr.rst

 NMP is a simple binary format: 8-byte header plus CBOR payload OMP uses CoAP requests to the `/omgr` CoAP resource

 A request has the same effect on the receiving device regardless of wire format, but OMP fits more cleanly in a system that is already using CoAP.
-Documentation on mcumgr can be found in the source code repository: `https://github.com/apache/mynewt-mcumgr`
+Documentation on mcumgr can be found in the source code repository: `mynewt-mcumgr <https://github.com/apache/mynewt-mcumgr>`_

 There has been some discussion about combining all this functionality into a single library (mcumgr).
 Your views are welcome on dev@mynewt.apache.org.